pandoc-ext/fonts-and-alignment/README.md

 Fonts and Alignment is a Pandoc Lua filter that brings rich, typographic control to Markdown source documents, ensuring beautiful and consistent results across both LaTeX/PDF and HTML formats using a unified namespaced class system (`pfa-*`).

-* **LaTeX/PDF Output:** The filter automatically translates your classes into the appropriate native LaTeX commands and environments.
+* **LaTeX/PDF Output:** Automatically maps `pfa-*` classes to native LaTeX commands and environments.
-* **HTML Output:** The filter preserves the structural classes in your generated document while a companion stylesheet applies equivalent CSS styling.
+* **HTML Output:** Retains the structural classes in the markup, allowing the companion stylesheet to handle the CSS rendering.

 The repository includes complete specimen documents demonstrating every feature provided by the filter.
 Each example showcases the exact Markdown syntax used to generate the output, making the specimens useful both as a feature showcase and as a direct library of copy-and-paste examples.